Close Shelf

 Expectations:

 Standing Committee members serve for a four-year term and are expected to commit to working collaboratively with the bishop for the welfare of the Diocese.
-Members attend an overnight onboarding retreat on December 6-7, 2024 at Bellwether Farm alongside members of other diocesan leadership bodies.
+Members attend an overnight Leadership Retreat on December 5-6, 2025 at Bellwether Farm alongside members of other diocesan leadership bodies.
 They also attend an evening meeting during the annual retreat of the Commission on Ministry for collaboration and to build relationships with those in the ordination process.
 Occasionally, members are asked to attend diocesan regional meetings.

-The Standing Committee meets monthly at a mutually agreeable time to be arranged during the onboarding retreat.
+The Standing Committee meets monthly at a mutually agreeable time to be arranged during the Leadership Retreat.
 Meetings are designed to be completed within an hour and a half.
 With the consent of the President of Standing Committee, members who live some distance from Cleveland may, on occasion, join the meeting via Zoom.

 To assist transition, the November Standing Committee meeting begins with a joint session between outgoing and newly-elected members usually following the close of Convention.
 New members also receive a summary of the previous year’s minutes and the annual report submitted at Convention.